veusz/veusz/Documents/manual-source/api.rst

 :command:`Quit()`

 Quits Veusz.
-This is only supported in veusz_listen.
+This is only supported in `veusz --listen`.

 WaitForClose
 ------------